clutcher/sd-metrics-lib/README.md

 ## Version history

+### 5.2.1

++ (Bug Fix) AzureStatusChangeWorklogExtractor: use revised_date as the change timestamp; also accept datetime objects; handle Azure times without milliseconds.

 ### 5.2

 + (Feature) Status-change worklog extractors: infer assignee from status-change author when last assigned is unknown (handles items created pre-assigned with only subsequent status changes)